cbarajas99/JPMC-SE-Virtual-Intership/README.md

 # JPMC-SE-Virtual-Intership
 This is the work I did for the Chase's Software Engineering Virtual Internship through Forage.
 They gave us tasks to show us what working at Chase would be like.
+I struggled a lot with the last two task with the logistics of getting everything set up in my terminal.
+The code I had was done correctly, but the set up with the terminal was giving me too many errors and was not producing any results.